 - SURE Food Safety Manager (Paster Training, Inc.)

 Keep in mind, local county health departments are the regulatory bodies that oversees all food safety laws.
 Each county’s regulations may vary or evolve over the years.

-Thus, it’s important to ALWAYS double check with your local health department on Ohio food handler regulations, in addition to other retail food establishment specifics.
+It is important to ALWAYS double check with your local health department on food handler regulations, in addition to other retail food establishment specifics.